jhgaylor/django-blogger/README.md

 	* add (r'^', include('Blogger.urls')), to your project's urls.py
  	* Make sure django.contrib.comments, django.contrib.markup, and django.contrib.admin are setup/enabled
 	* TEMPLATE_CONTEXT_PROCESSORS += ("Blogger.context_processors.blog_info",)
+    * Ensure that 'rest_framework' is in your installed apps if you plan to use the api.
+Rest Framework 2 should be installed for you by pip.
 	* INSTALLED_APPS += ('Blogger.themes.default', 'Blogger')
 	* add BLOG_SETTINGS to settings.py.
 It should look something like this.
 ```